-\These tables only show those contaminants that were detected in the water.
+These tables only show those contaminants that were detected in the water.

-The Town of Christiansburg participates in lead and copper monitoring every three years with the Town of Blacksburg and Belview distribution systems.
-The site above action level was not in the Town of Christiansburg's water distribution system.
+5 The Town of Christiansburg participates in lead and copper monitoring every three years with the Town of Blacksburg and Belview distribution systems.

-The 90th percentile was below the detection limit of 2 ppb.
+6 The 90th percentile was below the detection limit of 2 ppb.